-The Ranch style, like the Minimal Traditional style, emerged in the midst of the Great Depression but remained popular much longer, throughout the 1970s.
-The Ranch style is characterized by its long, low forms often with side gable or cross gable roofs.
+The Ranch style was founded in California c.
+1932 by architect Cliff May.
+Like the Minimal Traditional style, it emerged in the midst of the Great Depression but remained popular much longer, throughout the 1970s.
+The Ranch style is characterized by its one-story, linear form often with side gable or cross gable roofs.
 Ranch style houses often have moderate eave overhangs and may feature large, fixed picture windows or windows designed for maximizing cross ventilation such as jalousie, awning, or hopper windows.
-Ranch style houses often have multiple cladding styles such as siding, brick, and stone and may incorporate garages into the core block of the house or connect to a garage via a breezeway.
+Ranch style houses often have multiple cladding materials such as clapboard or shingle siding, brick, and stone.
+Wide chimneys were a common feature of late period Ranches.
+In the 1940s and 1940s, the house was often connected to a garage via a breezeway while in later versions, garages were incorporated into the core block of the house.
 Due to Birmingham's development patterns, the majority of Ranch style houses are on the east side of the city, east of Woodward Avenue.